 I wrote out a short text in Latin like this:

-Ursa in silva habitabat.
+silva habitabat.
 Ego in silva ambulabam.
 Cervos et plantas spectavi.

 A bear was living in the woods.
 I was walking in the woods.
 I saw deer and plants.
 Suddenly a bear appeared.